Coruscant: Sah'c Town

 Sah'c Town, also known as Sah'c District or Quadrant H-46, is an area described as situated on the Equator, named after and controlled by the wealthy Sah'c family.
 It was home to an emergency bunker where the chancellor of the Galactic Republic or New Republic ruled in case of emergencies.
 The area also contains Sah'c Canyon, which is the exit point of the Senate District's Heorem Skytunnel.

 Uscru District

 The Uscru District appears in Attack of the Clones, Revenge of the Sith, and Lego Star Wars: The Skywalker Saga.
 On its upper levels, it hosts the Galaxy's Opera House.
 The district's lower levels were collectively referred to as the Entertainment District.
 The Outlander Club, seen in Attack of the Clones and mentioned in Jedi: Fallen Order, is in the Entertainment District.

 Manorai Plaza

-Coruscant is a multi-layer cityscape blanketing the entire planet's surface.
-The one notable exception to this is the summit of the Manorai Mountain Range, an exposed peak in a plaza, as depicted in Star Wars Andor.
+Coruscant is a multi-layer cityscape blanketing the entire planet's surface: there's no forest or sea.
+A notable exception to this is Manorai Plaza that's on level 5216; the summit of Mount Umate the Manorai Mountain Range, an exposed peak in a plaza; the highest natural elevation and one of the last remaining natural landscapes, as depicted in Star Wars Andor.